 Every state has laws against driving under the influence of alcohol.
 These laws can vary, but drunk driving is always considered a criminal offense.

 If you or a loved one is injured after an encounter with a drunk driver, you may be entitled to compensation for injuries, lost wages, and pain and suffering.
+A personal injury lawyer in Alpharetta can help you navigate the legal process to secure the compensation you deserve.
 Ali Awad and the team at CEO Lawyer Personal Injury Law Firm can negotiate on your behalf to help you receive compensation after a drunk driving accident.

 In a few short years since starting his firm, Awad has won millions of dollars in settlements and jury awards for his clients.
 He’s admired by 1 million+ online followers for sharing his no-nonsense legal advice.